 Steps via Browser Extension:

-- Select the Meeting Type where Opportunity integration is enabled. (this may be default)
+- Select the Meeting Type where Opportunity integration is enabled (this may be the default);

 - Select which Opportunity would like to relate a Meeting to within the Instant Booker:

 Note: By default, the Opportunity with the nearest Close Date associated with the Account will populate.
 To view and select all open Opportunities for a related Account, simply click the Dropdown and select the Opportunity you are booking a meeting for.

 4. Suggest Times via Email or Book Now!

 Once you have successfully booked the meeting, the Event will be written to Open Activities within the Related Opportunity you have selected!

 In this use-case, you're able to send out your booking link and automatically have the Event written to an open opportunity for that prospect when a meeting is booked!